rapid7/propsd/docs/getting-started/installation.md

 Propsd runs on the 4.4.x LTS version of Node.js, so follow the [instructions for installing Node.js][node-source].

-Download a tarball of the propsd sources from [the releases page][releases] and save it.
+Download a tarball of the Propsd sources from [the releases page][releases] and save it.
 These instructions assume you've saved the tarball to `/tmp/propsd.tar.gz`.

-Create a new folder for propsd.
+Create a new folder for Propsd.
 These instructions assume you're using `/opt` as that folder.

 ~~~bash
 mkdir /opt
 ~~~

-Use `npm` to install propsd.
+Use `npm` to install Propsd.

 ~~~bash
 cd /opt